 Now, for today’s Italian Butter Cookies.

 To start things off, we begin by mixing together sugar, shortening, and butter in a large bowl, and we mix that until it’s smooth.
-Then add in the eggs and almond extract, and blend in the flour a little at a time along with baking powder and salt.
+Then add in the eggs and vanilla extract, and blend in the flour a little at a time along with baking powder and salt.

 For this particular recipe, I’m using Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract.
 Nielsen-Massey is a staple in my kitchen due simply to it being the gold standard for flavor and quality amongst extracts.
 This year, be sure to give the gift of baking by sending someone you love a Nielsen-Massey Holiday Flavors Bundle.